 It’d be him seeing me finally diagnosed with celiac disease, and then spending literally hours researching recipes to make me.
 It’d be him making me gluten-free cake on my birthday every year, and I’m sure working forever to perfect a gluten-free cheesecake.
 He knew that was my favorite.

-It’d be 7 more beautiful necklaces Christmas mornings; he was amazing at gift-giving
+It’d be 7 more beautiful necklaces Christmas mornings; he was amazing at gift-giving.

 It’d be us giving 7 more Dollar Tree presents.
 I love that tradition.